 13.2 Information on how Greece gives priority in implementing the commitments under Article 3.
-Paragraph 14 to specific actions mitted.
-In any case, the main ways how Greece is striving to minimize adverse impacts have been already described in the previous section.
+Paragraph 14 to specific actions

 There is no change in this submission in the information on how Greece gives priority in implementing the commitments under Article 3.
 Paragraph 14 to specific actions.